+If the required documents are not available, conditional admission is possible.
+Contact Admissions for further information.
 After Admission, an Advisor HOLD will be placed on your student’s record until you meet with your Advisor.
 This hold will keep you from registering for classes.
 After meeting with your Advisor, the HOLD will be removed.

-Step 2: If Needed, Visit the Testing Center
+STEP #4: If Needed, Visit the Testing Center

-Step 3: See an Advisor
+STEP #5: See an Advisor

 Prior to registering for classes, each student must see an advisor.
 Visit the Advising/Retention Center, Room 160 located in the Student Services Building, for advisement and register for classes via WebAdvisor.
 If you are paying for the classes yourself, without financial aid, staff will assist in setting up a payment plan.

-Step 4: If Needed, Visit Financial Aid
+STEP #7: If Needed, Visit Financial Aid

 Students who are receiving any type of financial assistance (or who have applied for financial aid) need to go by the Financial Aid Office for verification.
 Financial Aid is located in Room 152, in the Student Services Building.

-Step 7: Purchase Books and Supplies
+STEP #8: Purchase Books and Supplies

 Visit the Barnes and Noble Bookstore located in College Hall Commons to purchase your books and supplies.
 It is recommended you have your registration class schedule with you when making your purchase.
 Bookstore personnel will use your schedule will ensure the correct books are purchased.

 Revised 20 July 2015